Fast differentiation of hyperbolic chaos: Removing distributional derivatives and Expanding the unstable divergence

-We show that $X^s(\varpi)$ is continuous by expanding the volume ratio into a converging summation.
-The main problem now is that $\xi_* e$ is not yet differentiable. \nax{ Hence, we further write $\xi_*e$ as an infinite pushfoward, whose derivative is an infinite summation.
-This finally expands the derivative of the volume ratio, and hence Lebesgue unstable divergence. }
+We show that $X^s(\varpi)$ is a continuous function by expanding the volume ratio into a converging summation.
+The main problem now is that $\xi_*$ seems non-differentiable.
+But $\xi_*$ is in fact a so-called holonomy map that is differentiable along the projection direction.
+To prove the differentiability and write the derivative, we further write $\xi_*$ as an infinite pushfoward, whose derivative is an infinite summation.
+This finally expands the derivative of the volume ratio and hence Lebesgue unstable divergence.